 A tropical paradise called Tulum is waiting for anyone volunteering in Mexico.

 Tulum is an absolute gem; a bohemian beach town full of ancient ruins, sea turtles you can snorkel with, and giant underwater caves you can swim in, and one of the top beaches in Mexico calls Tulum home.
 Sounds like paradise, right?
-Here’s a few more tips for your perfect vacation in and outside of Tulum:
+This is a popular place to visit in Mexico, with lots of tourists taking a few days from Cancun to see the sites, or stop off on their cruise.

 The Grand Cenote is also amazing!
-Your hostel is likely to have tour options that include transportation and entry tickets, or you can DIY your way to these cents by taking a taxi.
+Your hostel is likely to have tour options that include transportation and entry tickets, or you can DIY your way to these cenotes by taking a taxi.
+(Just know that the cenote is a 20-minute or more taxi drive away from the main beach in Tulum, with the ruins).

 Get loads of info about how to get here, prices, and other info to know on this overly-detailed post about cenotes.